Former professor, diplomat and veteran commentator on international affairs

 Senior Media Adviser for National Security Affairs for Hillary Clinton (2016)

-James P. Rubin is an analyst, consultant and commentator on world affairs and U.S. foreign policy.
+James Rubin is an analyst, consultant and commentator on world affairs and U.S. foreign policy.

-Mr. Rubin served under President Clinton as Assistant Secretary of State for Public Affairs and Chief Spokesman for Secretary of State Madeleine K. Albright from 1997 to May 2000.
-In 1999, he acted as a special negotiator to secure the demobilization of the Kosovo Liberation Army.
+Mr. Rubin was Assistant Secretary of State for Public Affairs under President Bill Clinton and Chief Spokesman for Secretary of State Madeleine K. Albright (1997 – 2000).
+In 1999, he also acted as a special negotiator to secure the demobilisation of the Kosovo Liberation Army.

-From 2008 to 2012, Mr. Rubin lived in New York City, where he was a Commissioner of the Port Authority and Counselor to New York Governor Andrew Cuomo.
-He was also an adjunct professor at Columbia University’s School of International and Public Affairs, and in 2011 he was Co-Executive Editor for the launch of Bloomberg View.
+From 2008 to 2012, while living in New York City, he was a Commissioner of the Port Authority and Counsellor to New York Governor Andrew Cuomo (2008-2010).
+James Rubin was also an adjunct professor at Columbia University’s School of International and Public Affairs for three years, and in 2011 he was Co-Executive Editor for the launch of Bloomberg View.

 During the 2008 election cycle, Mr. Rubin represented Hillary Clinton’s campaign in debates and TV appearances on international affairs.
 In 2004, he was Senior Adviser for National Security for the Kerry/Edwards Campaign, and in 1996, he was Director of Foreign Policy for Clinton/Gore.